About the LSS

 The LSS collects a $60 Law Student Society Fee from each student at UNB Law in September of each year.
 This fee is put into the general LSS budget, which is then allocated to different groups and organizations throughout the LSS (clubs and societies, for example) who in turn host meetings and events that enrich our UNB Law community.

 The Law Students' Society (LSS) is student government body at UNB Law.
 The purpose of this society is first and foremost to represent the interests of its members- law students.
 This involves a host of activities, including promoting the Faculty of Law within the greater UNB Community and beyond.
 The LSS is also responsible for organizing the social activities at UNB Law, which includes Orientation Week and events such as Law Week and Law Ball.

 What is the LSS Executive?

 There are four members of the LSS Executive, who meet at least weekly.
-The Executive is composed of the President, Vice-President, Treasurer, and First Year Executive.
+The Executive is composed of the President, Vice President, Vice President Finance, and First Year (1L) Executive.
 Having an effective Executive requires substantial cooperation between members.

 What is the LSS Council?

 The LSS Council is the governing body at UNB Law which meets monthly to discuss issues affecting law students at UNB.
 The Council is composed of the following members:

 Two LSS Representatives from both second and third Year

 One LSS Representative from each first year section